Saptari 1

 Saptari 1 is one of four parliamentary constituencies of Saptari District in Nepal.
-This constituency came into existence on the Constituency Delimitation Commission (CDC) report submitted on 31 August 2017.
+This constituency came into existence on the Constituency Delimitation Commission (CDC) report submitted on 31 August 2017.In 2026, Pushpa Kumari Chaudhary of Rastriya Swatantra Party won the parliamentary election from this constituency.

 Incorporated areas

 Saptari 1 incorporates Saptakoshi Rural Municipality, Agnisair Krishna Savaran Rural Municipality, Tirhut Rural Municipality, Kanchanrup Municipality and Hanumannagar Kanalini Municipality.